rllov/Let-s-Mesh-Mobile-app/Readme/Readme.md

 ## Cloning From Github
 Follow the instructions on this link [How to Clone Android Project from GitHub in Android Studio?](https://www.geeksforgeeks.org/how-to-clone-android-project-from-github-in-android-studio/)
+Use this [Project Link](https://github.com/rllov/LetsMeshProject.git) as the URL.
 To have your own copy of the repository on your device.
 Once you have finished the steps, you may begin coding/designing.

 ### Note: You can download github through Android Studio